saltconf/salt35/presenter/index.md

 - Invited talk sessions: 45 minute talk, 15 minute questions

   Each presentation at SALT 35 will have its own OSF page on the [SALT 35 repository](https://osf.io/meetings/SALT35/).
 You can upload your abstract as well as videos, slides, handouts, a poster, or a paper draft to your presentation page.
-[Please upload your abstract to our OSF repository](https://docs.google.com/document/d/1ivLVeF4PX7eZ-S89MI1THm7mx3yhJlOIBzd1sage5CY/edit?usp=sharing) by , with your names added, and we will link to it in the program.
+[Please upload your abstract to our OSF repository](https://docs.google.com/document/d/1ivLVeF4PX7eZ-S89MI1THm7mx3yhJlOIBzd1sage5CY/edit?usp=sharing) by ~~April 1, 2025~~ April 15, 2025, with your names added, and we will link to it in the program.
 Additional material can then be added to your OSF page.

 ## Proceedings